Pradhu007/Fake-Windows-Xp-Update-in-C-/ReadMe.md

-Store and execute(No dependencies required as .net will be installed on most windows 10 computers by default)
+Store and execute(No dependencies required as .net will be installed on most windows 10 and 11  computers by default)

 Info: